raul23/clustering-text/README.rst

 The top words for the other clusters 1 to 3 (in particular cluster 1 with the biology-related words) are well choosen by KMeans.

-Clustering ebooks (PDF, djvu, epub, txt)
+Clustering ebooks (pdf, djvu, epub, txt)
 ========================================
 TODO